Nishu2903/Hadoop/README.md

 1. Hardware Requirements:

-- Hadoop Cluster: Set up a Hadoop cluster with sufficient resources to handle the data processing requirements.
-The cluster should have multiple nodes with adequate storage and processing capabilities.
+- Hadoop Cluster: The cluster should have multiple nodes with adequate storage and processing capabilities.
+- Processor: 16 Gb RAM is recommended (8gb is adequate).
+- Memory: 512SSD minimum is recommended.

 2. Software Requirements